 Diagnosis

-• In this case, the site has an SD-WAN device and the NOC engineer is able to access the orchestrator and immediately sees that the site is consuming about 90% of its available bandwidth.
-The NOC engineers find this unusual looking at the utilization numbers for the past two hours and see that the spike started about 20 minutes ago.
+- In this case, the site has an SD-WAN device, and the NOC engineer can access the orchestrator and immediately sees that the site is consuming about 90% of its available bandwidth.
+The NOC engineers find this unusual, looking at the utilization numbers for the past two hours and see that the spike started about 20 minutes ago.

 Resolution

-• Normally, the NOC maintains a four-hour SLO for MTTR when resolving a Critical ticket if they can do so on their own.
+- Normally, the NOC maintains a four-hour SLO for MTTR when resolving a Critical ticket if they can do so independently.
 However, this issue requires an escalation to a third party outside the NOC’s control.
 (This demonstrates the importance of having appropriate response SLOs in place with vendors besides the NOC!)

-• Fortunately, the third-party vendor is able to make a quick change via the SD-WAN orchestrator for that site.
+- Fortunately, the third-party vendor can make a quick change via the SD-WAN orchestrator for that site.
 Looking at its traffic flows, both the NOC engineer and the third-party engineer agree the issue was resolved.

-• The support contract dictates that a Critical issue response time with this third-party vendor is 30 minutes.
+- The support contract dictates that a Critical issue response time with this third-party vendor is 30 minutes.
 In this case, it took about another 15 minutes.
-The NOC is able to now reach out to the store manager and confirm that the issue was, in fact, resolved.
+The NOC can now reach out to the store manager and confirm that the issue was, in fact, resolved.

-In this case, the NOC was still able to quickly resolve the issue because the correct SLOs were in place.
+In this case, the NOC could quickly resolve the issue because the correct SLOs were in place.

 Summary, Final Thoughts, and Next Steps

-These examples show how SLM is key to measuring, quantifying, and ensuring the NOC is performing to its full potential.
+These examples show how SLM is key to measuring, quantifying, and ensuring the NOC performs to its full potential.

 Beyond these functions, it’s also essential to understand how the service levels established and managed through SLM will impact the response time needed for various scenarios.